ethereumjs/ethereumjs-monorepo/packages/blockchain/docs/classes/CliqueConsensus.md

 Note: reorgs which happen between epoch transitions, which change the internal voting state over the reorg will result in failure and is currently not supported.
 The hotfix for this could be: re-load the latest epoch block (this has the clique state in the extraData of the header) Now replay all blocks on top of it.
-This should validate the chain up to the new/reorged tip which previously threw.
+This should validate the chain up to the new/reorged tip which previously thrown.

 ## Implements